All IU domain names are eligible for certificates, including

 - Start by requesting an EV cert through the normal means.
 Record your order number; you'll need it later.

-- Download and complete the IU-Comodo EV Certificate Request Form.
-(Comodo Group is the certifying authority for InCommon certificates.)
+- Download and complete the IU-Sectigo EV Certificate Request Form.
+(Sectigo Group is the certifying authority for InCommon certificates.)
 Complete only the Certificate Requester section, found on Page 2.

-- Send the completed form to Comodo via email [firstname.lastname@example.org] or fax [1-866-446-7704].
+- Send the completed form to Sectigo via email [firstname.lastname@example.org] or fax [1-866-446-7704].
 You must include your order number, either in the body of the email or a fax cover sheet.

 For legal reasons, the organization name found on the EV certificate (displayed in the green browser indicator) must be the organization's full legal name, as listed in official records.
 For IU (or any of IU's domains), this is: "Indiana University" (as displayed above).
 Unfortunately, certificate authorities are unable to issue EV certificates bearing any other name—including those of a department, office, or service.